dtcenter/METplotpy/docs/Users_Guide/difficulty_index.rst

   .. code-block:: ini

-    python example_difficulty_index.py
+    python example_difficulty_index.py example_difficulty_index.yaml

-You will generate the following six files:
+You will generate the following six files in the directories you specified for the difficulty index and statistics plots:

+**"Statistics plots"**

    **swh_North_Pacific_5dy_mean.png**: